Cosmium-OS/Cosmium/README.md

 TODO:
 - [ ] (Re-)rewrite this file
-- [ ] Fix timezone weirdness on Live ISO env (look up on screenshot)
+- [ ] Fix timezone weirdness on Live ISO environment (look up on screenshot)
+- [ ] Change favorite apps on dock for Live ISO environment
 - [ ] COSMIC focuses on Steam Keyboard, making it impossible to type from Steam Deck (presense on Gaming Handheld Edition)
 - [ ] ... because of that maybe enable on-screen keyboard that is compatible with COSMIC?
 - [ ] Remove COSMIC Store and replace it with configured Bazaar (we already have both installed, Bazaar isn't configured)